Skip to main content

 Doses for COVID-19 in Clinical Trials

-• Extended-release metformin 750 mg twice daily for 10 days
+• Extended-release metformin 750 mg PO twice daily for 10 days

 • Diarrhea